Orthodox vs. Catholic vs. Protestant

 Protestant: Scripture as Supreme Authority

-Protestants embrace sola scriptura: Scripture alone is the final authority for faith and practice.14 This doesn’t mean ignoring the Church Fathers or tradition, but it means testing all tradition against Scripture.15 Lutheran and Reformed confessions (the Augsburg Confession, Heidelberg Catechism) are treated as faithful interpretations of Scripture but remain subordinate to it.16 Individual believers, informed by the Holy Spirit and guided by local church community, interpret Scripture.
-This principle has led to tremendous diversity but also splintering—different Protestants reading the same Bible reach different conclusions.17
+Protestants embrace sola scriptura: Scripture alone is the final authority for faith and practice.15 In some Protestant traditions—particularly Lutheran, Reformed, and Anglican—this does not mean ignoring the Church Fathers or tradition; it means testing all tradition against Scripture.
+In other Protestant traditions, especially within low-church evangelicalism and free-church movements, the Fathers and the broader tradition are given little or no weight in practice.16 Lutheran and Reformed confessions (the Augsburg Confession, Heidelberg Catechism) are treated as faithful interpretations of Scripture but remain subordinate to it.17 Individual believers, informed by the Holy Spirit and guided by local church community, interpret Scripture.
+This principle has led to tremendous diversity but also splintering—different Protestants reading the same Bible reach different conclusions.18

 Church Governance and Polity